 4. Use specific numbers

-Numbers attract attention in PPC ad headlines.
-Using statistics, percentages, and data points in the headline or ad description makes your copy concrete and builds credibility.
+Numbers attract attention.
+Using statistics, percentages, data points, or exact dollar savings in the headline or ad description makes your copy concrete and builds credibility.

 For example, rather than a vague “fast shipping,” say “2-day shipping guaranteed.”